Biodiversity

 • Lexmark's reforestation initiatives

-Lexmark has teamed up with various organizations and customers to plant trees in communities around the world.
-Since 2008, Lexmark has planted over 627,500 trees, the majority of which were donated by Lexmark and planted by our employees.
+Lexmark has teamed up with numerous organizations and customers to plant trees in communities around the world.

 Examples of Lexmark reforestation teamwork include the following:

 • In Lexington, Kentucky, Lexmark has been a sponsor of Reforest the Bluegrass since 1999.
-This community effort has planted more than 200,000 trees and restored over 195 acres of floodplains.
-This event offers educational booths and children's activities in addition to the tree planting event.
+This educational community effort has planted trees and restored hundreds of acres of floodplains in the Lexington area.

 UNSDG14